-1. Instructional Levels for Reading and Math classes 8.
-Final Class Grade for the year 2.
-Classroom Conduct in their academic classes 9.
-Teacher and Parent Comments (S,N,U) 10.
-Please sign and date the report card here 3.
-Conduct for "Specials" such as music and PE and list a phone number (S,N,U) 11.
-Reading Level of your student 4.
-Grading period-we have four nine weeks grading periods 12.
-Shows your child's placement for next year 5.
-Indicates your child's level of study skills 13.
-If marked this indicates danger of failing 6.
-Class subjects 14.
-Conference Record 7.
-Grade earned in the subject that grading period (achievement grades for academic subjects and 15.
-Attendance information for each grading period effort grades for Specials) See sample report card on page 13
+- 1. Instructional Levels for Reading and Math classes - 2.
+Classroom Conduct in their academic classes (S,N,U) - Conduct for "Specials" such as music and PE (S,N,U) - 4.
+Grading period-we have four nine weeks grading periods - 5.
+Indicates your child's level of study skills - 6.
+Class subjects - 7.
+Grade earned in the subject that grading period (achievement grades for academic subjects and effort grades for Specials)